Regine at the Movies

-Regine at the Movies was a concert residency by Filipina singer Regine Velasquez at the Music Museum in San Juan and the Onstage Theater in Makati.
+Regine at the Movies was a concert residency by Filipino singer Regine Velasquez at the Music Museum in San Juan and the Onstage Theater in Makati.
 The residency began on November 9 and concluded on December 30, 2001, after completing seventeen shows.
 The set list featured various covers of film soundtracks, including Velasquez's movie themes.
 The show was exclusively promoted by Maximedia International.
 In November 2018, ABS-CBN produced the re-staging of the residency which was held during three non-consecutive nights in November at the New Frontier Theater.
 Gabby Eigenmann was the guest act during the 2001 series, while Sharon Cuneta, Daniel Padilla, and Piolo Pascual were selected for the 2018 shows.
 Raul Mitra served as musical director for both productions.
 It received a positive reception from music critics, who praised the intimate show and Velasquez's vocal abilities.

 Background and development

 On October 21, 2001, the Philippine Daily Inquirer announced that Regine Velasquez partnered with promoter Maximedia International to perform twelve shows in November and December at the Music Museum in San Juan and the Onstage Theater in Makati.
 The set on each night would be a collection of film soundtracks, including movie theme songs recorded by Velasquez.
 Raul Mitra was announced as musical director, while Gabby Eigenmann was selected as guest act.
 On the week of the last two performances, Maximedia added five more shows, bringing the number to seventeen.
 Velasquez described the song selection process as an "eye-opener" and added that she hoped to "bring the good ones from the silver screen to the stage".

 In October 2018, Velasquez signed a two-year network deal with ABS-CBN.
 One of her initial collaborations with the network was the re-staging of the concert residency for three non-consecutive nights on November 17, 24, and 25, at the New Frontier Theater in Quezon.
 Mitra remained as the show's music director, while guest performers for each night were Piolo Pascual, Sharon Cuneta, and Daniel Padilla, respectively.